Last Updated on March 9, 2025 by Erin Donahue

 The equivalent of going to an observatory in NYC, a must-see attraction is the Taipei 101 building, aka “101,” which was once the tallest building in the world from 2004 to 2010.
 Visitors can take the elevator to the observation deck on the 89th floor for breathtaking views of the city.

 For some of the most breathtaking views of Taipei that include 101 in the scene, take the MRT red line to the last stop, Xiangshan Station.
 From there, exit the station and look for signs that say “Xiangshan Hiking Trail.”
 Yes, you will need to actually do some hiking!
-The trail is paved and is made up of stairs at an incline.
-Some physical fitness is required, but there is a railing and viewing platforms to take rests at.
+The trail features paved steps at an incline.
+Hikers need good physical fitness to navigate the path, and the trail provides railings and viewing platforms for resting.

-This is one of the photographer’s meccas in the city and it does get crowded, especially at sunset.
+This is one of the photographer’s meccas in the city and consistently draws crowds, especially at sunset.
 If you want to get a spot definitely go early!

 If you’ve ever watched Studio Ghibli’s Spirited Away, a day trip to Jiufen Old Street (九份老街) is a requirement!
 This village is what inspired Hayao Miyazaki to create his masterpiece movie.
 Many villages look like Jiufen but aren’t as touristy.
 However, they’re harder to get to unless you go with a local Taiwanese tour guide or driver.